Santa Maria del Soccorso, Alcamo: Description

-Among the most ancient churches in Alcamo, it was probably founded in the 15th century by a merchants from Genoa, who were members of the confraternity dedicated to the cult of the Holy Mary's Rescue.
+Among the most ancient churches in Alcamo, it was probably founded in the 15th century by a merchants from Genoa, who were members of the confraternity dedicated to the veneration of Holy Mary's Help.
 It is situated in corso 6 Aprile, opposite the Mother Church.

 Originally it was in Gothic style, with a nave and two aisles, but its form became elliptical during the restoration made in 1739.

 The interior is well balanced and full of stuccoes made by Nicolò Curti, brother of Lorenzo Curti who carved the wooden statue of Our Lady of Miracles.
-On the high altar, there is the 16th-century sculpture of Our Lady of the Rescue (Madonna del Soccorso), realized by Bartolomeo Berrettaro.
+On the high altar, there is the 16th-century sculpture of Our Lady of Help (Madonna del Soccorso), realized by Bartolomeo Berrettaro.

 In the most popular iconography the Virgin Mary is represented armed with a club while hitting a demon terrified at her feet.

-The main portal, carved in white stone, with the impost and architrave with moldings, is surmounted by a lunette assigned to Berrettaro; it represents the image of Our Lady of the Rescue among Angels.
+The main portal, carved in white stone, with the impost and architrave with moldings, is surmounted by a lunette assigned to Berrettaro; it represents the image of Our Lady of Help among angels.